Do you need to surrender an animal to us?

 Heart of the Valley is an open-door shelter.
 We open our doors willingly to accept any dog or cat surrendered.
 There is no fee for surrenders, but we encourage you to make a donation that will help to cover the cost of caring for your pet until a new home can be found.
 The average cost for care and housing per animal is $450.
 Your donation is tax deductible.

 Heart of the Valley does not euthanize animals for space or time reasons, but every animal must pass a behavioral and medical evaluation in order to be put up for adoption.
 Every reasonable effort will be made to find a suitable home or placement for each animal.
 Animals with medical or behavioral problems that are treatable with reasonable effort and resources will receive necessary care to improve their adoptability and place them in appropriate homes.
 Animals deemed unadoptable are humanely euthanized.

 When you surrender your animal, we ask you to fill out a form to provide as much information as possible to assist us in re-homing your pet.
 We also ask that you bring any medical records you may have.
 Please have this form completed when you bring your pet to us.
 Click here to download the Owner Surrender Form for Cats or Dogs.

 When you surrender your animal to HOV, you relinquish the right to obtain further information on the disposition of the animal.
-Upon surrender, you will speak directly with an animal technician and will be able to ask any and all questions you may have.
+Upon surrender, you will speak directly with an Animal Care Specialist and will be able to ask any and all questions you may have.